utopia-foss/dantro/doc/data_io/data_ops.rst

 Applying operations
 ^^^^^^^^^^^^^^^^^^^
-The task of resolving the callable from the database, passing arguments to it, and returning the result falls to the :py:func:`~dantro.utils.data_ops.apply_operation` function.
+The task of resolving the callable from the database, passing arguments to it, and returning the result falls to the :py:func:`~dantro.data_ops.apply.apply_operation` function.
 It also provides useful feedback in cases where the operation failed, e.g. by including the given arguments into the error message.